Exploring the link between maternal asthma and child development

 “This support is helping them establish their careers in this emerging field.”

 One of the most significant outcomes of the HCRF grant has been the establishment of the Newcastle Neuroadvisory reference group.
 Chaired by Dr Olivia Whalen, the group includes seven members of the community with lived experience of autism and ADHD, including several parents of neurodivergent children.
+Meeting quarterly, the group plays a critical role in shaping research priorities and ensuring that outcomes align with community needs.

 “Establishing this group has proved invaluable for our team,” Professor Murphy says.